provenance-io/provenance/docs/proto-docs.md

-<a name="provenance.msgfees.v1.QueryAllMsgBasedFeesRequest"></a>
+<a name="provenance.msgfees.v1.QueryAllMsgFeesRequest"></a>

-### QueryAllMsgBasedFeesRequest
+### QueryAllMsgFeesRequest
-QueryAllMsgBasedFeesRequest queries all Msg which have fees associated with them.
+QueryAllMsgFeesRequest queries all Msg which have fees associated with them.

 | Field | Type | Label | Description |